Helston railway station

 Helston railway station was the terminus of the Helston Railway in Cornwall, United Kingdom, which opened on the 9 May 1887 and during its time of operation was the most southerly railway station on the UK mainland.
 The line was operated by the Great Western Railway and was absorbed by that company in 1898.
-It closed to passengers on the 5 November 1962 and to freight on the 5 October 1964.
+It closed to passengers on 5 November 1962 and to freight on 5 October 1964.
 Despite being a terminus station, Helston was built in the same manner as other stations (Praze and Nancegollan) on the line as a through station.
 This came from the original plan that the line would head towards The Lizard but this never happened and the station remained unchanged and always looked like a 'through' station until closure.
-The station secured its place in history when it became the first place in the country with a railway-operated bus service.
-These GWR road motor services met trains at the station and carried passengers on towards The Lizard.
+The station secured its place in history when it became the first place in the country with a railway-operated bus service, the GWR road motor services meeting trains at the station and carrying passengers on towards The Lizard.
+In 1928 the service ran from Helston Station through Dodson's Gap (for Gunwalloe), Cury Cross Lanes (for Cury), Penhale, and Ruan Crossroads (for Cadgwith}, the fare to The Lizard being 1s 9d.